dhmlau/loopback4-authentication-app/instructions-auth-infrastructure.md

 }
 ```

-## Register the Basic authentication strategy
+## Register the JWT authentication strategy

 Now we need to tell our application that this strategy exists and can be used.